shinolab/autd3-old-monorepo/src/autd3-modulation-audio-file/README.md

-# autd3-link-twincat
+# autd3-modulation-audio-file

-This crate provides a Wav modulation.
+This crate provides a Wav/RawPCM modulation.

 # Author